 - Restart the application.
 Some of these files will be re-created.

 If none of the above steps seem to help, you can ask the community.
 Sometimes, someone else has encountered a similar problem and might be able to help you.
-The community is active both on the Zettlr subreddit and on the forum, so you can choose which one you like.
+The community is active both on Discord and on the Zettlr subreddit.

-If the community couldn't help you, or if it turns out while discussion the issue that it seems to be an actual bug, please open an issue on GitHub.
+If the community couldn't help you, or if it seems to be an actual bug, please open an issue on GitHub.
 Make sure to include as much information as possible so that we can quickly address the issue.

 If you open an issue on GitHub, make sure you receive notifications.
-Almost always the developers have additional questions regarding your issue.
-The faster you respond, the faster we can ensure the issue is being fixed.
-If no one answers on your issue, this might indicate that we are not sure how to help you.
+We have follow-up questions almost always regarding your issue.
+The faster you respond, the faster we can fix your issue.
+If no one responds to your issue, this might indicate that we are not sure how to help you.
 In this case, it might help to rephrase the issue or add additional information.